Year 2

 • Please remember to label all of your child's school uniform/belongings.

-Children should come to school dressed in their PE kit on Monday & Thursday.
+Children should come to school dressed in their PE kit on Wednesday and Friday.
 Children should come to school wearing their PE kits.

 Reading In Year 2